aedobbyn/beer-data-science/README.md

 To grab the data yourself, you can create an API key on BreweryDB run the `run_it.R` script inside the `run_it` folder.
 For a quicker but less up-to-date solution (the BreweryDB database is updated pretty frequently), feel free to download `beer_necessities.csv`.

 This analysis deals mainly with beer and its consituent components like ingredients (hops, malts) and other characteristics like bitterness and alcohol content.
-However, you can easily construct your own function for grabbing other things like breweries, glassware, locations, etc. by running the function generator in `construct_funcs.R`.
+However, you can easily construct your own function for grabbing other things like breweries, glassware, locations, etc. by running the function generator in `analyze/construct_funcs.R`.

 Any and all feedback is more than welcome.
 Cheers!